 Just because you become a leader in your organization doesn’t mean that the floor won’t drop out around you.
 That is what you, as a leader, have been chosen to handle.
 In fact, it is your quest if you accept it.
-There are 10 issues that leaders always have to face, but with the right tact and skill, you can route a strong course and come out on top.
+There are leadership challenges that leaders always have to face, but with the right tact and skill, you can route a strong course and come out on top.

 The fact that you have accepted a leadership role is a change all to itself, but everyday is filled with possibilities for change.
 Some of them are things that you have chosen and others are the luck of the draw.
 Your role as a leader is to not get off balance because of change.
 You either have to see it coming and prepare or be able to handle it on the fly because both things are inevitable.

 There will always be people on your team, in your organization and in your working life who are difficult.
 Your goal, as a leader, is to handle them with grace and kindness.
 Don’t feed into them.
 Don’t prolong your exposure to them.
 Above all, don’t let them get you down.